all-in-one-of/houdini_markingmenu/README.md

 # houdini_markingmenu
-####     Quick and customizable access to node creation, toolscripts, shelf tools, and custom scripts inside the network editor
+####     Quick and customizable access to node creation, toolscripts / shelf tools, and custom scripts from inside the network editor

 ## Installation